 You Can Encourage Others by Re-Building Relationships.

-In Acts 15:36-41, we see that, earlier in their ministry, Paul and Barnabas had taken a young John Mark with them on their first missionary journey.
+In Acts 15:36-41, we see that earlier in their ministry, Paul and Barnabas had taken a young John Mark with them on their first missionary journey.
 Somewhere along the way, Mark left the team and went home.
-Later, when they wanted to retrace their steps, Barnabas wanted to take Mark with them, but Paul refused.
+Later, when they wanted to retrace their steps, Barnabas wanted to take Mark with them but Paul refused.
 Barnabas took Mark one way and Paul took Silas another.
 Barnabas sought to mend the broken relationship.

 II Timothy 4:11, “Only Luke is with me.
 Take Mark, and bring him with thee: for he is profitable to me for the ministry.”
-Later, Paul asks for Mark to come to him.
+Later, Paul asked for Mark to come to him.
 Paul’s relationship with Mark was restored and their ministries continued in part because Barnabas refused to let go of a good man just because he failed.

 Let's decide to do what we can with the resources the Lord gives us to encourage those who are hurt and struggling.
 When we see someone in a trial or heartache, let's encouragement them.
 Those words will mean more than any treasure because God has used our words in wonderful ways.